GEMDevEng/NovaCore/docs/STAGING_DEPLOYMENT.md

 ### View Logs

-1. Go to Railway dashboard
+1. Go to Vercel dashboard
 2. Select your project
-3. Click on "Backend" service
+3. Go to "Deployments" tab
-4. Go to "Logs" tab
+4. Click on the latest deployment
-5. View real-time logs
+5. Go to "Logs" tab to view real-time logs

 ### Common Log Messages